matthewgoulet/SmartTracker/README.md

 SmartTracker
 ===========

-Welcome to our first Node.js and Ember.js app.=
+Welcome to our first Node.js and Ember.js app.